 By learning the art of a model fraud-control strategy, government and the healthcare industry could substantially cut costs without restricting eligibility, denying the needy, or squeezing honest providers out of business.
 Yet, over ten percent of all health expenditures are defrauded, $350 billion, or about half the military budget down the drain every year.
 In a single payer system you don’t have multiple bills, inscrutable bills, fooling around with codes, and you don’t have the incentive to exploit patients that can lead to their harm.
 (Note: See my plan for Medical Waste, Fraud and Abuse Control)

-Once you have single payer healthcare system you can push for reducing the skyrocketing prescription drug prices that are much cheaper in Canada and Western Europe, even though the drugs were produced in America with taxpayer money.
+Once you have a single payer healthcare system you can push for reducing the skyrocketing prescription drug prices that are much cheaper in Canada and Western Europe, even though the drugs were produced in America with taxpayer money.
 Yet, we are the first to be gouged by these ungrateful drug companies.

 Johns Hopkins University Medical School estimated that 5000 people die per week from preventable problems inside hospitals.
 Hospital induced infections, malpractice, etcetera are diminished significantly by a single payer system.